METEO 3 Lesson 10 Images

 Text description of the no global warming had occurred for a period of 18 years and 3 months image.

-The image is a line graph depicting global mean temperature changes from 1997 to 2014.
-The vertical axis represents temperature anomalies in degrees Celsius, ranging from -0.1 to 0.8, while the horizontal axis covers years from 1997 to 2014.
-The blue line zigzags, illustrating fluctuations in temperature anomalies.
-A bold horizontal blue line crosses the graph near the zero mark.
-The background is a grid with fine lines for easier reading of values.
-A prominent blue text in the center reads "No global warming for 18 years 3 months."
-Additional annotations show a trend value of 0.00°C and r² = 0.000, noting the change trend.
+The image is a line graph illustrating global mean temperature anomalies from 1997 to 2014.
+The horizontal axis represents years, while the vertical axis shows temperature anomalies in degrees Celsius, ranging from −0.1 to 0.8°C. A blue zigzagging line traces fluctuations in temperature anomalies over time.
+A bold, lighter blue horizontal line runs across the graph between 0.2 and 0.3°C, serving as a reference level.
+The background features a fine grid pattern to make it easier to read and interpret values.
+Centered prominently on the graph is blue text stating “No global warming for 18 years 3 months.”
+Additional annotations indicate a trend value of 0.00°C and r² = 0.000, highlighting the reported lack of a warming trend over the period shown.

 A U.S. map showing average mean temperature trends from 1895 to 2017 using a red and blue gradient to indicate changes.